Teaching Artists are the lifeblood of our program, our most valuable asset.

 - sign a non-compete agreement that will restrict the use of all Dancing Classrooms materials to only the provision of classes contracted

 Attire: Our program is as much about Ballroom Dancing as it is about modeling what we teach.
-There is a dress code for Teaching Artists in our organizations: ladies, wear a skirt/blouse or dress and gentlemen wear slacks and a dress shirt with tie; dress or dance shoes – no sneakers.
+There is a dress code for Teaching Artists in our organizations: ladies, wear a skirt/blouse or dress with either heels or ballroom dance shoes and gentlemen wear slacks and a dress shirt with tie; dress or dance shoes – no sneakers.

 Communication: We will need to be in contact with you often primarily via email and will expect that you both acknowledge and respond in a timely manner.
 Do you have a functioning cell phone?
 Do you have an email you consistently check?

-Travel: You will be expected to travel throughout North Texas (Dallas/Fort Worth Metropolis).
+Travel: You will be expected to travel throughout North Texas (Dallas/Fort Worth Metroplex).

 How is Dancing Classrooms integrated into a school: